 13 resources for time series analysis.
 A video and 12 slide presentations by Rob J. Hyndman, author of Forecasting time series using R. Also has links to exercises and answers to the exercises.

 R Markdown.
-R Markdown is a format to help generate reports, presentations and "dynamic documents" from R. Output formats include HTL, World, HTML slides and more.
+R Markdown is a format to help generate reports, presentations and "dynamic documents" from R. Output formats include HTML, World, HTML slides and more.
+Also see info on R Notebooks, as of October 2016 available in RStudio preview release.

 More free downloads and websites from academia: